JocaPC/qpi/doc/Api.md

 # Query Performance Insights API

-Query performance insight (QPI) library provides various views and functions that can help you to get more information about the performace of your system.
+Query performance insights (QPI) library provides various views and functions that can help you to get more information about the performace of your system.
 In this page your can see the overview of QPI API.

 ## System information